-Do not use a size and type of tire and wheel other than that originally provided by Ford Motor Company because it can affect the safety and performance of your vehicle, which could lead to loss of vehicle control or rollover and serious injury.
-Make sure all tires and wheels on the vehicle are of the same size, type, tread design, brand and load-carrying capacity.
+Make sure all tires and wheels on the vehicle are of the same size, type, tread design and load-carrying capacity.
 If you have questions regarding tire replacement, see an authorized Ford or Lincoln/Mercury dealer.

-If you nevertheless decide to equip your 4x4 for off-road use with tires larger than what Ford Motor Company recommends, you should not use these tires for highway driving.
+If you nevertheless decide to equip your 4WD for off-road use with tires larger than what Ford Motor Company recommends, you should not use these tires for highway driving.